tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 App Workspace Quotas
 --------------------

-To manage quotas specific to individual apps, navigate to the specified app's settings page and edit the value of their ``Tethys App Quota``.
-A link to the ``Resource Quota`` which describes this ``Tethys App Quota`` is also provided in the table (see Figure 12).
+To manage quotas specific to individual apps, navigate to the specified app's settings page.
+Any applicable Resource Quotas will be listed in the Tethys App Quotas section.
+To set a custom quota for the app, enter the custom value in the Value field on the line corresponding to the appropriate Resource Quota.
+A link to the ``Resource Quota`` is also provided in the table (see Figure 12).

 .. figure:: ../images/tethys_portal/tethys_portal_aq_settings.png
     :width: 675px